yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/3_Deploy_MDE_App_Package.md

 ## Step 2: Verify app deployment

-> It may take a while to installation status to be updated in the Intune portal
+> It may take a while to installation status to be updated in the Intune portal.
 > You can proceed to next section, and come back here to proceed verifying installatino status

 1. In Intune portal, go to **Apps** > **Monitor** > **Platforms** > **macOS**